 The Wireless Sensor Networks & RTLS conference and exhibition hosted by IDTechEx in Boston on Nov 15-16 (www.IDTechEx.com/Boston ) will showcase the new energy harvester-powered wireless sensors now available.
 For example, Microstrain will present on wireless sensing systems powered by thermal, solar and vibration means targeted to a wide range of applications, as will EnOcean, who have created a successful and rapidly growing business targeting building automation.
 EnOcean will discuss "Limitless Environment for Developing Wireless and Energy Harvesting Devices for Building Automation".

-The event will cover new developments with low power electronics, including presentations by Oak Ridge National Laboratory, Cymbet, Microchip, Linear Technology, Arrow Electronics, Ember, Silicon Labs and others.
-New progress with energy storage solutions will be covered by
+The event will cover new developments with low power electronics, including presentations by Oak Ridge National Laboratory, Cymbet, Microchip,

 The energy harvesters themselves now go far beyond being solar, thermal and vibration based.
 There are new form factors which world leading experts will cover at the event - such as flexible and stretchable energy harvesters (piezo electric ribbons printed onto rubber) to combining technologies such as solar and piezoelectics onto fibres that harvest energy from sun, rain, wind, wave and tide.
 Indeed, other forms of energy harvesting include wireless power, which can be used to charge mobile devices to electric cars to wireless sensors without plugging anything in.
 Leggett and Platt, WiTricity and Fulton Innovation will present the latest work on that topic.